ivanbrennan/ivanbrennan.github.io/source/_posts/2017-08-05-command-history-filter.markdown

 export HISTSIZE=10000
 shopt -s histappend
 ```
 When you start a shell, Bash reads `~/.bash_history` (or `$HISTFILE` if that's been set), initializing the in-memory history your session will interact with.
 When exiting the shell, new history is written to disk, making it available to future sessions.
-With `histappend` set, the history file is appended to rather than being overwritten.
+With `histappend` set, the history file is appended to rather than overwritten.

-I've also configured it to save multiline commands with embedded newline characters, separated by timestamps.
-This makes it easy to recall and modify more complex commands, such as loops and pipelines.
+I've also configured it to save multiline commands with embedded newlines, separated by timestamps.
+This makes it easy to recall and modify more complex commands, like loops and functions.
 ```sh
 export HISTTIMEFORMAT='%F %T '
 shopt -s cmdhist lithist
 ```

-Bash also has a `HISTIGNORE` variable that can hold a colon-separated list of patterns to exclude from history.
+Bash has a `HISTIGNORE` variable that can hold patterns you want to exclude from history.
+The patterns are colon-separated and treated as shell globs that must match the entire line.
+Multiline entries are decided based on the first line.

 If, for example, you wanted to ignore the `jobs` builtin and any `ls` commands, you could set:
 ```sh
 HISTIGNORE='jobs:ls[ ]*'
 ```
-The patterns are treated as shell globs that must match the entire line.
-Multiline entries are decided based on the first line.
-I tried this out and quickly realized I prefer an unfiltered recent history, for the most part.
+I tried this out but quickly realized I prefer an unfiltered recent history.
 If I run,

     ls /path/to/some/directory

-I want to be able to `ls` a subdirectory by tapping `↑` and appending to the path.
-I also find the unfiltered approach more intuitive when interacting with recent history.
+I want to be able to repeat `ls` on a subdirectory by tapping `↑` and appending to the path.

-More distant history, on the other hand, could benefit from some filtering.
-I don't see much value in persisting `ls` or `man` commands from one session to the next, as I'm not likely to search for them, and when I'm reaching back into a previous session's history it's nearly always by searching -- either _reverse-search-history_ (`C-r`) or the less well-known _history-search-backward_, which retrieves the previous command matching what you've already typed (I've bound this to `M-p`).
+More distant history, on the other hand, could benefit from filtering.
+I don't see much value in persisting `ls` or `man` commands from one session to the next.
+I'm not likely to search for them, and when I'm reaching back into a previous session's history it's nearly always via search -- either _reverse-search-history_ (`C-r`) or the less well-known _history-search-backward_, which retrieves the previous command matching what you've already typed, and which I've bound to `M-p`.

-The only things I'm using `HISTIGNORE` for are commands like `jobs` and `fg`, which I never reach for through the hands of history.
+The only things I'm using `HISTIGNORE` for are commands like `jobs` and `fg`, which I tend to just retype.

 ### Filtering persisted history

-To keep commands like `ls` from polluting the history of future shell sessions, I'm running a custom filter to groom `~/.bash_history` upon exit.
-I initially tried filtering just the new entries that were to be appended to the existing file, but the order Bash runs things in upon exit made this infeasible.
-It also turned out to be unnecessary, as the filter can process 50,000 lines in about 70 milliseconds.

-I'm trapping `EXIT` to trigger the filter in my `~/.bashrc`:
+To keep commands like `ls` from polluting the history of future shell sessions, I've written a script to filter my `~/.bash_history` when exiting the shell.
+The script is triggered by an `EXIT` trap in my `~/.bashrc`:
 ```sh
 if [[ $- == *i* ]]; then
   trap '$HOME/.bash_history_filter >/dev/null 2>&1 &' EXIT
 fi
 ```
-The cryptic `$-` variable holds flags indicating which shell options are in effect, and I'm using it to restrict the trap to interactive shells, indicated by an `i` flag.
-The script it runs, `~/.bash_history_filter`, is as follows:
+The cryptic `$-` variable holds flags indicating which shell options are in effect, and I'm using it to restrict the trap to interactive shells (indicated by the `i` flag).
+The script it runs is as follows:
 ```sh
 #!/bin/sh